-Status of the Our audit is underway with the following principal matters to be finalised: audit update of the pension liability and disclosures for the impact of the McCloud judgement; completion of audit fieldwork (including work in relation to pension membership data, and input data for valuations and value for money considerations); receipt of information from Wiltshire County Pension Fund auditors; receipt of final financial statements; Completion of internal quality assurance procedures; receipt of signed management representation letter; and our review of events since 31 March 2019 through to signing.
+Status of the audit Our audit is near completion with the following principal matters to be finalised: • Finalisation our understanding of the actuaries calculations in relation to Mccloud; • receipt of signed management representation letter; and

+• our review of events since 31 March 2019 through to signing.

 We will provide an oral update on the completion of these matters at the meeting of the Finance & Governance Committee.

-Conclusions from our testing At the date of this report we are progressing our audit and we are unable to conclude at the moment.
-We will provide a verbal update at the meeting updating the committee on our progress since the issue of this report.
-Narrative Report & Annual Governance Statement At the date of this report we are progressing our audit and we are unable to conclude at the moment.
-We will provide a verbal update at the meeting updating the committee on our progress since the issue of this report.
-Duties as We did not receive any queries or objections from local electors this year. public auditor At this stage of the audit we have not identified any matters that would require us to issue a public interest report.
+Conclusions from our testing Our audit work is substantially complete.
+We envisage issuing an unmodified audit opinion on the Authority's financial statements.
+Narrative Report & • We have reviewed the Authority's Annual Report & Annual Governance Statement to consider whether it is misleading or inconsistent with other information known to us from our audit work.
+Annual Governance Statement The Annual Governance Statement complies with the Delivering Good Governance guidance issued by CIPFA/SOLACE.
+We have no matters to raise with you in respect of the latest version of the Narrative Report.
+Duties as public auditor We did not receive any queries or objections from local electors this year.
+We have not identified any matters that would require us to issue a public interest report.
 We have not had to exercise any other audit powers under the Local Audit and Accountability Act 2014.